marcdegennes/Artificial_Morphogen_Gradients/README.md

 **Science-Part2_two-receptors.ipynb**

 In this notebook we define the dynamics of the two-receptor artificial gradient model studied the the 2nd part of the paper.
 We simulate the steady state gradients for the three experimental conditions of interest (SR, SR+SR, SR+NR) and study the role of NR diffusion and handover by exploring the parameter space around the estimates provided in Supplementary Tables 2-3.
+The graphs of Fig 5,S5G,S13 are drawn.

 References